ebiggers/libdeflate/README.md

 ## For UNIX

 Just run `make`.
 You need GNU Make and either GCC or Clang.
-There is no `make install` yet; just copy the file(s) to where you want.
+GCC is recommended because it builds slightly faster binaries.
+There is no `make install` yet;
+just copy the file(s) to where you want.

 By default, all targets are built, including the library and programs, with the exception of the `benchmark` program.  `make help` shows the available targets.